 Let’s start with some basics.
 First Blood was your first novel, right?

 Yes, it came out in 1972.
 Debut novels almost always sink, but I was fortunate.
 Just about every major newspaper and magazine gave it glowing reviews.
 A film studio bought the movie rights before it was published.
 It was translated into 26 languages.
 It was taught in high schools and colleges.
 When Stephen King taught creative writing at the University of Maine, it was one of the two texts he used.
 (The other was James M. Cain’s Double Indemnity.)
-Even after four decades, it has never been out of print.
+Even after forty-five years, it has never been out of print.

 The book introduced Rambo, who turned out to be one of the five most iconic thriller characters of the twentieth century, along with Sherlock Holmes, Tarzan, James Bond, and Harry Potter.
 How does it feel to have created a character recognized around the world?